kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

        (vitis-ai-wego-torch2) vitis-ai-user@vitis-ai-container-id:/workspace$ pip install -r deployment/requirements-vitis-ai.txt

 3. Quantize the model using Vitis AI Python libraries.
-The quantizer is created using ``pytorch_nndct.apis.torch_quantizer``, which operates in two modes: ``"calib"`` and ``"test"``.
-The first one is used to calibrate the model to work in lower-bit precision.
-The second one is used to evaluate and export the quantized model for further deployment.
+The ``pytorch_nndct.apis.torch_quantizer`` function creates the quantizer which operates in two modes: ``"calib"`` and ``"test"``.
+The first one calibrates the model to work in lower-bit precision.
+The second one evaluates and exports the quantized model for further deployment.

-   This process is performed by running the quantization script (remember that the demo model works with 512 by 512 3-channel images and 7 output classes):
+   Perform quantization by running the following script (remember that the demo model works with 512 by 512 3-channel images and 7 output classes):

    .. code-block:: shell-session